codatio/codat-docs/docs/configure/create-account.md

 #### Features

-- Unlimited access to all of Codat's products and integrations
+- Unlimited access to all of Codat's products and cloud-based integrations
 - Unlimited company and seat creation
 - Enhanced usage options with hourly syncs and superior rate limits
 - Implementation assistance and premium technical support